Oliver Sacks: Beginning life in North America

 Sacks left Britain and flew to Montreal, Canada, on 9 July 1960, his 27th birthday.
 He visited the Montreal Neurological Institute and the Royal Canadian Air Force (RCAF), telling them that he wanted to be a pilot.
 After some interviews and checking his background, they told him he would be best in medical research.
-But as he kept making mistakes, like losing data of several months of research, destroying irreplaceable slides and losing biological samples, his supervisors had second thoughts about him.
+But as he kept making mistakes, including losing data from several months of research, destroying irreplaceable slides, and losing biological samples, his supervisors had second thoughts about him.
 Dr. Taylor, the head medical officer, told him, "You are clearly talented and we would love to have you, but I am not sure about your motives for joining."
 He was told to travel for a few months and reconsider.
 He used the next three months to travel across Canada and deep into the Canadian Rockies, which he described in his personal journal, later published as Canada: Pause, 1960.

-He then made his way to the United States, completing an internship at Mt.
-Zion Hospital in San Francisco and a residency neurology and neuropathology at UCLA.
-While there, Sacks became a lifelong close friend of poet Thom Gunn, saying he loved his wild imagination, his strict control, and perfect poetic form.
+In 1961 he arrived in the United States, completing an internship at Mt.
+Zion Hospital in San Francisco and a residency in neurology and neuropathology at UCLA.
+While in San Francisco, Sacks became a lifelong close friend of poet Thom Gunn, saying he loved his wild imagination, his strict control, and perfect poetic form.
 During much of his time at UCLA, he lived in a rented house in Topanga Canyon and experimented with various recreational drugs.
 He described some of his experiences in a 2012 New Yorker article, and in his book Hallucinations.
 During his early career in California and New York City he indulged in:

 He wrote that after moving to New York City, an amphetamine-facilitated epiphany that came as he read a book by the 19th-century migraine doctor Edward Liveing inspired him to chronicle his observations on neurological diseases and oddities; to become the "Liveing of our Time".
-Though he would remain a resident of the United States for the rest of his life, he never became a citizen.
+Though he was a United States resident for the rest of his life, he never became a citizen.
 He told The Guardian in a 2005 interview, "In 1961, I declared my intention to become a United States citizen, which may have been a genuine intention, but I never got round to it.
 I think it may go with a slight feeling that this was only an extended visit.
 I rather like the words 'resident alien'.
 It's how I feel.
 I'm a sympathetic, resident, sort of visiting alien."